jedisct1/draft-denis-tls-aegis/draft-denis-tls-aegis.md

 # Security Considerations

-A key update MUST be performed prior to encrypting 2<sup>48</sup> records with the same key.
+A key update MUST be performed before encrypting 2<sup>48</sup> records with the same key.
 The prescribed mechanism is documented in {{!RFC8446, Section 4.6.3}}.

 # IANA Considerations